Alcântara, Maranhão: Historic Center of Alcântara

+Demography

+Alcântara is the municipality with the largest number of quilombola communities in Brazil, with more than 200 communities.

+With the economic decline, the drop in exports and the shift of production to the valleys of the Itapecuru, Mearim and Pindaré Rivers, land was abandoned by the owners of large farms and by the religious orders of the Carmelite Order, the Jesuits, the Carmelites and the Mercedarians, who also owned land in Alcântara, leading the black population to promote other forms of organization and occupation of the territory.

+The expansion of the launch center has become a conflict point for the preponderance of quilombola communities.
+More than 300 families from 32 communities were forced from their homes during the construction of the launch center in the 1980s, and the federal government pursued plans to expand the center while denying land title to the quilombola communities.
+In a ceremony on 19 September 2024, Luiz Inácio Lula da Silva signed two ordinances and a decree allocating 78.1 hectares of land in Alcântara to the quilombola communities for titling, a cancellation of the federal government's efforts to seize 12.6 hectares from the quilombolas for the launch center.

+In separate litigation brought by quilombola communities, the Inter-American Court of Human Rights ruled against Brazil's federal government and the Brazilian Armed Forces, ruling that the federal government violated the fundamental rights and compromised the “collective life project” of 171 quilombola communities during the installation and operation of the Alcântara military rocket launch base.
+The court ordered the government to grant title to the 78.1 hectares of traditional territory within three years, pay US$4 million to the residents' associations and carry out further acts of reconciliation with the communities.

+Infrastructure

 Rocket Launch Center

-The Brazilian Space Agency maintains a launch site in Alcântara.
+The Brazilian Space Agency maintains a launch site near Alcântara.

-The Alcântara Launch Center is located in the historic city of Alcântara, close to city of Sao Luis, capital of the State of Maranhão.
+The Alcântara launch center is located near the historic town of Alcântara, close to the city of Sao Luis, capital of the state of Maranhão.
 The geographic coordinates are 2°18′S and 44°22′W.

-The Launch Center comprises the Cyclone-4 Launch Site, under the responsibility of ACS, and a set of facilities under the responsibility of the Brazilian Air Force (FAB), and the Brazilian Space Agency (AEB), which include general infrastructure and dedicated complexes for the launching of the Brazilian Satellite Launch Vehicle (SLV).
+The launch center comprises the Cyclone-4 launch site, under the responsibility of ACS, and a set of facilities under the responsibility of the Brazilian Air Force (FAB), and the Brazilian Space Agency (AEB), which include general infrastructure and dedicated complexes for the launching of the Brazilian Satellite Launch Vehicle (SLV).

 The overall infrastructure consists of an airport with a 2,600 meter-long runway, a Command and Control Sector equipped with telemetry, communication, meteorology, radar and electricity supply systems, and an Administrative center with hotels, a hospital and administrative buildings.

 The general infrastructure also includes roads, and a project for a seaport which is currently underway.